-Direct business, including reserves for catastrophe losses and salvage and subrogation - In the first quarter of 2015, the Property and Casualty Group experienced favorable development on direct prior accident year loss reserves of \$27 million that improved the combined ratio by 2.0 points, compared to favorable development of \$17 million in the first quarter of 2014 that improved the combined ratio by 1.3 points.
+Direct business, including reserves for catastrophe losses and salvage and subrogation - In the second quarter of 2015, the Property and Casualty Group experienced favorable development on direct prior accident year loss reserves of \$43 million that improved the combined ratio by 3.0 points, compared to favorable development of \$10 million in the second quarter of 2014 that improved the combined ratio by 0.8 points.
+For the six months ended June 30, 2015, favorable development of direct prior accident year loss reserves totaled \$70 million and improved the combined ratio by 2.5 points, compared to favorable development of \$27 million that improved the combined ratio by 1.1 points for the six months ended June 30, 2014.

-The favorable development in the first quarter of 2015 was primarily due to the homeowners, other personal, workers compensation and personal auto lines of business.
-In the first quarter of 2014, the favorable development was primarily due to the workers compensation line of business, offset somewhat by adverse development in the commercial auto line of business.
+The favorable development in the first six months of 2015 was seen across all major lines of business with the exception of small adverse development on the commercial auto line of business.
+In the first six months of 2014, the favorable development was primarily due to the workers compensation line of business, offset somewhat by adverse development in the commercial auto line of business.

-Assumed reinsurance - The Property and Casualty Group experienced adverse development on prior accident year loss reserves for its assumed reinsurance business totaling \$8 million in both the first quarters of 2015 and 2014.
-The adverse development in both the first quarters of 2015 and 2014 was primarily from the involuntary personal auto and workers compensation lines of business.
+Assumed reinsurance - The Property and Casualty Group experienced adverse development on prior accident year loss reserves for its assumed reinsurance business totaling \$2 million in both the second quarters of 2015 and 2014.
+In the first six months of 2015 and 2014, adverse development on prior accident year loss reserves for the assumed reinsurance business totaled \$10 million for both periods.
+The adverse development in both the first six months of 2015 and 2014 was primarily from the involuntary private passenger auto and workers compensation lines of business.

-Ceded reinsurance - The Property and Casualty Group's ceded reinsurance reserve recoveries increased by \$2 million and \$4 million in the first quarters of 2015 and 2014, respectively.
+Ceded reinsurance - The Property and Casualty Group's ceded reinsurance reserve recoveries increased by \$1 million in both the second quarters of 2015 and 2014, and increased by \$3 million and \$5 million in the first six months of 2015 and 2014, respectively.
 An increase in ceded recoveries is reflected as favorable loss development as it represents an increase in recoveries resulting from adverse development on our direct loss reserves, while a decrease in ceded recoveries is reflected as adverse loss development as it represents a decrease in recoveries resulting from favorable development on our direct loss reserves.
-In the first three months of 2015, the increase in ceded recoveries was primarily due to adverse development related to the commercial multi-peril line of business, whereas the increase in the first three months of 2014 was primarily due to adverse development related to business catastrophe liability.
+In the first six months of 2015, the increase in ceded recoveries was primarily due to adverse development related to the commercial multi-peril line of business, whereas the increase in the first six months of 2014 was primarily due to adverse development related to the business catastrophe liability.

-Policy acquisition and other underwriting expenses - Our policy acquisition and other underwriting expense ratio decreased 0.8 points to 28.0% in the first quarter of 2015, from 28.8% in the first quarter of 2014.
-The management fee rate was 25% for the periods ended March 31, 2015 and 2014.
+Policy acquisition and other underwriting expenses - Our policy acquisition and other underwriting expense ratio increased 0.1 points to 29.4% in the second quarter of 2015, from 29.3% in the second quarter of 2014, and decreased 0.3 points to 28.7% for the six months ended June 30, 2015, from 29.0% for the six months ended June 30, 2014.
+The management fee rate was 25% for the periods ended June 30, 2015 and 2014.